Recommended LLM SEO Check Tools in 2026: What Each One Actually Does

 TL;DR

-Bias disclosure: I built one of the tools reviewed below (AI Search Readiness Score at getaisearchscore.com).
-I will be as fair as I can, but you should know that upfront.
-Take my assessment of my own tool with appropriate skepticism.
+Bias disclosure: We built one of the tools reviewed below (LLM SEO Check at getaisearchscore.com).
+We will be as fair as we can, but you should know that upfront.
+Take our assessment of our own tool with appropriate skepticism.

-LLM SEO — sometimes called Generative Engine Optimization (GEO) — is a new discipline, and the tooling landscape is growing fast.
-Dozens of products now claim to help you "optimize for AI search."
-I have tested most of them and built one myself.
-Here is what I have learned about what each tool actually does, where each is genuinely useful, and the hard truth none of us in this space talk about enough.
+LLM SEO - sometimes called Generative Engine Optimization (GEO) - is a new discipline, and the tooling landscape is growing fast.
+Dozens of products now claim to help you “optimize for AI search”.
+We have tested most of them and built one ourselves.
+Here is what we have learned about what each tool actually does, where each is genuinely useful, and the hard truth none of us in this space talk about enough.

-Before we get into individual tools, I need to say something uncomfortable about this entire category.
+Before we get into individual tools, we need to say something uncomfortable about this entire category.

 The Elephant in the Room

-I ran a study of 441 domains across 14,550 domain-query pairs, measuring whether structural readiness scores — the kind every audit tool produces, mine included — actually predict whether a site gets cited by AI engines.
+We ran a study of 441 domains across 14,550 domain-query pairs, measuring whether structural readiness scores - the kind every audit tool produces, ours included - actually predict whether a site gets cited by AI engines.
 The correlation was r=0.009, p=0.849.
 Effectively zero.

-This does not mean these tools are useless.
+This does not mean every tool below is useless.
 Structural hygiene is a reasonable baseline for any website.
-But no tool in this space — mine or anyone else's — has published evidence that improving their score causes more AI citations.
+But most tools in this space - ours included - have not published before/after case studies showing that applying their recommendations produces measurable lift in citation rates.
+We are running that experiment on our own site now.
 Keep that in mind as you read the recommendations below.

 The 4 Categories of LLM SEO Tools